Mohsin Nawaz

-Mohsin Nawaz (born 1983) is a Pakistani rifleman and long-range shooter who represents Pakistan in F-Class shooting events internationally.
+Mohsin Nawaz (born August 23, 1983) is a Pakistani long range shooter, sports psychologist, and nutritionist.
+He represents Pakistan in long range shooting sports internationally.

+Mohsin is the first long-range shooter since 1958 to receive the prestigious Tamgha-e-Imtiaz and the only Pakistani to have won 10 F-class long-range shooting medals in international competitions.

 Early life and career

-Mohsin Nawaz was born in Faisalabad.
-Early in his career, Mohsin joined the Pakistan Ordnance Factory shooting club in Wah Cantonment.
+Mohsin Nawaz was born on August 23, 1983 in Faisalabad, Pakistan.
+He began his career in 2004 by joining the Pakistan Ordnance Factory shooting club in Wah Cantonment.

 In 2007, Mohsin won bronze medals in both the 300 meters and 300 meters Iron Sight categories at the 27th PARA Army Shooting Championship.
 In 2015, he earned bronze medals at the POF Shooting Championship and the All-Pakistan Long Range Shooting Championship.

 At the 35th PARA Army Shooting Championship in 2016, Mohsin obtained a gold medal in the 300 meters event and a silver medal in the 800 meters event.
 He also secured a bronze medal in the 800 meters category at the All-Pakistan Long Range Chandio Cup that same year.

 In 2017, Mohsin won a silver medal in the 300 meters Telescope category and a bronze medal in the 300 meters Iron Sight category at the NAVY Shooting Championship.
 In 2018, he achieved gold medals in the 1000 meters Mehran Cup at the All-Pakistan Long Range Shooting Championship and in the 800 meters category at the All-Pakistan Chandio Cup.

 In 2019, Mohsin earned a gold medal in the 300 meters event at the 39th PARA Army Shooting Championship and two gold medals in the 300 meters Benchrest and 1000 meters categories at the 2nd Muhammad Ali Jinnah All Pakistan Shooting Championship.
 He also won a silver medal in the 1000 meters F-Open category at the CIHPRS Shooting Championship in Indianapolis, Indiana.